marcstober/steacc/README.md

 *I wonder what this does?*

 ## TODO
-* Onboarding Experience
-   * ASCII art
-   * Rules, etc.
-* Add a command to open the "web board".
-(Might have some set-up function so we don't hard-code this URL into github.)
 * project selection as a menu (includes new project option by default) - use readline-sync
    * Deprecate/remove question-asker in favor of readline sync
 * Install p5.vscode (or, a replacement/update for it)